U.S. Route 190: Texas

 US 190 next intersects and merges with I-35 through Belton and enters Temple, where I-14 ends.
 The highway then merges and runs concurrently with SH 36 south.
 Continuing east and south, US 190 passes through Rogers and enters Milam County then Cameron and merges with US 77 south for a distance.
 A few miles south of Cameron, US 190 merges and runs concurrently with US 79 north.
 In Hearne, US 190 splits with US 79 and merges to run concurrently with SH 6 south, entering Brazos County, through Benchley, and into Bryan, that is considered the heart of the Brazos Valley (Southeast Central Texas), and is part of the Bryan-College Station metropolitan area.

 US 190 splits with SH 6, turning northeast and merging with SH 21 north, entering Kurten, entering Madison County also passing through North Zulch, Cottonwood and into Madisonville, before merging with I-45 south and into Walker County, then entering Huntsville, where US 190 splits heading into Eastern Texas.

-Continuing east, US 190 enters San Jacinto County, Texas, passing north of Oakhurst and Point Blank, crossing Lake Livingston, entering Polk County and into Onalaska.
+Continuing east, US 190 enters San Jacinto County, passing north of Oakhurst and Point Blank, crossing Lake Livingston, entering Polk County and into Onalaska.
 US 190 from the west makes a semi-loop up over Lake Livingston and down to Livingston, intersecting US 59 and Business US 59 (Bus.
 US 59) and through Alabama-Coushatta Indian Reservation, entering Tyler County, merging with FM 256 and into Woodville.
 East of Woodville, FM 256 splits north and US 190 crosses BA Steinhagen Lake, into Jasper County, intersecting with SH 63 east, and in the center of Jasper intersecting with US 96.
 Continuing east, US 190 travels through Holly Springs and enters Newton County, proceeding into Newton.
 In Newton, US 190 turns south through Bon Wier, and then crosses the Louisiana line.
 In Newton County, US 190 has been designated one of the routes on the Great Texas Coastal Birding Trail.